MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/whats-new/stereokit.md

 ![Mixed Reality challenge: StereoKit hackathon](images/stereokit-hackathon-dev-post-banner.png)

-Learn to build mixed reality applications for HoloLens 2 or any OpenXR compliant device using C#, Visual Studio or Visual Studio Code, and StereoKit.
+Learn to build mixed reality applications for HoloLens 2 or any OpenXR-compliant device using C#, Visual Studio or Visual Studio Code, and StereoKit.
 Join the [Mixed Reality challenge](https://techcommunity.microsoft.com/t5/mixed-reality-blog/mixedrealitychallenge-stereokit/ba-p/2898397) to find out, get access to support, and enter for a chance to win.

 ## What is StereoKit?